 Public administration specializations are available through Bachelor of Science in Business and Bachelor of Science in Business Administration programs.
 Students learn how to make decisions that will be efficient and effective, as well as allow an organization to keep growing and thriving.
 Most programs offer training in global business, allowing students to prepare for work in companies that do international business.
 The curricula might consist of seminars, capstone courses and internships.
+Some classes are available online.

 Bachelor of Science in Business - Public Administration

 In addition to business and public administration courses, students complete general education courses, such as communications, English, humanities, social sciences and math.
-The program explores accounting and budgeting, administrative law, collective bargaining and local planning.
+This program explores accounting and budgeting, administrative law, collective bargaining and local planning.
 Additional courses include:

 - Public finance and policy